 Christ’s response to the second malefactor’s words indicates two things.
 First, the criminal understood that Jesus was an innocent man who did not deserve to be crucified.
 Second, he realized that his own crimes deserved such a punishment.
 This tells us that he was truly repentant of his sin and recognized Christ as the Savior.
 Because of this he asked Christ to remember him in the next life.

-Jesus knew this man’s heart and forgave him of his sins.
+The Savior knew this man’s heart and forgave him of his sins.
 He then related words of enormous hope.
-The criminal was told that he would go to a place called "paradise."
-Many believe this indicates the criminal would immediately be taken to heaven to be with the Messiah after he died.
+The criminal was told that he would find himself in a place described as “paradise.”
+Many believe this indicates the criminal would immediately be taken to heaven after death.
 Such an assumption is made despite the fact that heaven is never mentioned in this verse.
-Instead, the word used by Christ was "paradise."
+Instead, the word used by Christ was “paradise.”

-The word translated as "paradise" is paradeisos meaning "a park, forest, orchard, or Eden" (Strong’s, G3857, H6508).
-When we consider the many prophesies concerning the coming millennial rule of Christ, and how there will be a restoration of all things to the earth (Acts 3:21), "paradise" refers to the earth when it is restored to the way God originally designed it.
-It will become a virtual Garden of Eden (Isa.
+The word translated as “paradise” is paradeisos meaning “a park, forest, orchard, or Eden” (Strong’s, G3857, H6508).
+When we consider the many prophesies concerning the coming millennial rule of Christ, and how there will be a restoration of all things to the earth, “paradise” refers to the earth when it is restored to the way God originally designed it to be (Acts 3:21).
+This planet will become much like Eden was when God placed Adam in the midst of the garden (Isa.
 35).
-Thus, Christ was not referring to heaven at all.
-He was speaking of the future Kingdom that God will establish on the earth (Jer.
+During that time, the earth was considered to be a paradise.
+This explains that Christ was not referring to heaven at all.
+He was speaking of the future Kingdom that God will be established on the earth (Jer.
 23:5; Rev. 5:10; 11:15).